About Bicycling Monterey

-Bicycling Monterey serves as an information hub for bicycling in Monterey County, with over 400 pages and posts of original content.
-Info relevant for bicyclists outside Monterey County is also included.
-Please respect copyright.
+The Bicycling Monterey website serves as an information hub for bicycling in Monterey County.
+Info relevant for people who bike outside Monterey County is also included.
+The site is relied on because it provides, as a public service, over 400 webpages of original, carefully researched content.

+In addition to the website, and also as a volunteer, Bicycling Monterey creates, coordinates, and supports a variety of bike-related projects (for a sampling, click here).
 While Monterey County does not yet have a formal bicycle coalition, there are many local bike community leaders–see “Bicycle Shops, Services, Clubs, Events, Infrastructure, and More.”
-Along with Bicycling Monterey, all are working to help make our county an even more bicycling friendly place, for visitors and residents.
+Along with Bicycling Monterey, all are working to help make the county an even more bicycling friendly place, for visitors and residents.

 How did Bicycling Monterey get started?

 Mari responds: My first time to bicycle in Monterey County was when I biked here from my home in Santa Cruz, 40 miles around the bay.

 Tips for Tourists—and Others